12 Most-Visited Beaches in the World

 Playa Paraiso Beach, Mexico

 Only about a mile south of the Tulum ruins, this beach offers a perfect way to start or end a day exploring the ruins.
 Even with an average of 290 days of sunshine and a coral reef just offshore that’s perfect for divers and snorkelers, it’s the remote feel of this picture-perfect beach that’s the key draw here.
 Towering palm trees with curved necks and rustic thatched-roof huts to shade beachgoers from the sun are pretty much all that dots the stunning white sandy beach, yet it’s the aqua waters that are the real star of the show.
-Even if you can’t make it to this beach, check out this list of the 15 best beaches to visit in 2019
+Even if you can’t make it to this beach, check out this list of the 15 best beaches to visit this year.

 Dreamland Beach, Indonesia

 The limestone cliffs that cradle the rugged coastline of the southern Bukit Peninsula near Bali give this stunning beach a secluded feel.
 The beach itself boasts strong currents offshore and significant breaks that lure surfers from all over the world.
 But who wants to deal with either when you can just lie on the sand, take in the incredible view, and indulge in an inexpensive massage for less than $7?